alexkahndev/create-ak-app/README.md

 ## Helpful Resources

-If you have any additional questions feel free to reach out to me on [Twitter](https://twitter.com/asleepace) or dropping me an email at colin@asleepace.com :)

 - [How to server static files with Elysia](https://elysiajs.com/plugins/static.html)
 - [How to create a simple website with Elysia](https://elysiajs.com/quick-start.html)
 - [How to configure Bun with DOM types](https://stackoverflow.com/a/75726039/4326715)